chipnbits/JCapTrack/README.md

 Individual investment brokerages often track this information, but they do not share it between banks.
 As a result, someone who is trading at multiple brokerages, or who has switched brokerages, will not have a clear consolidated financial picture.
 Even worse, the details of information across brokerages such as the *adjusted cost base* (ACB) of a traded equity may not be correctly indicated in brokerage statements.
 This could result in improper tax filing information leading to auditing and penalties from the tax authority.

-**JTradeTracker** aims to allow a retail investor to enter and consolidate their trades across all accounts.
+**JCapTrack** aims to allow a retail investor to enter and consolidate their trades across all accounts.
 Features that should be included at a minimum:

 - Recording of transactions
   - Date of transaction